Opendigitalradio/ODR-AudioEnc/README.md

     $ ./bootstrap
     $ ./configure

-If you want to use ALSA, JACK and libVLC inputs, please use
+If you want to use ALSA, JACK, libVLC and GStreamer inputs, please use

-    $ ./configure --enable-alsa --enable-jack --enable-vlc
+    $ ./configure --enable-alsa --enable-jack --enable-vlc --enable-gst

     $ make
     $ sudo make install